seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

     <ul>
         <li>The parameterized "model" is replaced with a parameterized "policy".
 However, this is mostly just a terminology change (both take an input and provide a distribution over possible outputs).</li>
         <li>Though both still use a parse tree to represent the behavioral constraints, in the RL regime the base variables (leaf nodes of the parse tree that are not constants) use <i>importance sampling</i> variants to estimate what would happen if a new policy were to be used.
 More precisely, they provides unbiased estimates of the expected discounted return of the new policy, and this expected discounted return can use additional rewards defined to capture the safety of the new policy.
 The importance sampling estimates correspond to the $\hat z$ functions described in the <a href="{{ "/Tutorials/alg_details_tutorial/#parse_tree" | relative_url }}">Algorithm details tutorial</a>.</li>
+        <li>The data consist of $m$ episodes in the RL regime as opposed to $m$ data points in the supervised learning regime. </li>
+        <li>In the Experiments library, the default way of generating ground truth data in the RL regime is to run additional episodes using a behavior policy.
+We will see this played out in the <a href="#Experiments">Running a Seldonian Experiment</a> section.</li>
     </ul>
 </p>